Why should you make an appointment with Health & Wellness Student Care?

 Hall Health Mental Health, located at Hall Health Primary Care Center accepts insurance and is open to all students.
 Visit their page for more information.

-Want to take an anonymous mental health screening test?
-Visit ULifeline, a website dedicated to college students seeking information about common emotional health issues, warning signs of problems and resources including immediate steps you can take to start addressing concerns.
+Additional Resources: Anonymous mental health screening tools to assess your current state of mental health are available at at ULifeline, a website dedicated to college students seeking information about common emotional health issues, warning signs of problems and resources including immediate steps you can take to start addressing concerns.